steveschofield/build-beginner-ethical-hacking-environment/rdesktop-container/README.md

 # Build and deploy container able to RDP (remote desktop protocol)

-I learned from [https://github.com/OWASP/wrongsecrets](https://github.com/OWASP/wrongsecrets) repo ability to deploy a container and RPD from a machine.
+I learned from [https://github.com/OWASP/wrongsecrets](https://github.com/OWASP/wrongsecrets) repo ability to deploy a container and RDP from a machine.
 The wrongsecrets repo / containers are built into the

 This Dockerfile deploys a container image and exposes port 3389 (Microsoft Remote desktop protocol).
 The container uses the **rdesktop** image from [linuxserver.io](https://docs.linuxserver.io/images/docker-rdesktop/)